 Candidates can track their own progress at all times, having instant access to course materials and resources.
 Candidates can also easily upload evidence into their e-portfolio and communicate with their NVQ assessor/advisor effectively and easily.

-To find out more about Learning Assistant, please click here.
+To find out more about Learning Assistant, please click the button below.

 An NVQ Causes Minimal Disruption to Work Activities